junxit/us-congress-bills-111/bill.md

   >     - **(D)** the Committee on Ways and Means of the House of Representatives.

 - **(d)** *Leases, easements, and rights-of-Way* Section 8 of the Outer Continental Shelf Lands Act (43 U.S.C.
 1337) is amended by striking subsection (d) and inserting the following:
-  > - **(d)** *Disqualification from bidding* No bid for a lease may be submitted by any entity that the Secretary finds, after notice and opportunity for a hearing—
+  > - **(d)** *Disqualification from bidding* No bid for a lease may be submitted by any entity that the Secretary finds, after prior public notice and opportunity for a hearing—
   >   - **(1)** is not meeting due diligence, safety, or environmental requirements on other leases; or
   >   - **(2)**
   >     - **(A)** is a responsible party for a vessel or a facility from which oil is discharged, for purposes of section 1002 of the Oil Pollution Act of 1990 (33 U.S.C.
 2702); and